permui/calocom/README.md

 # Calocom Project

 ## Build
+### Build with cargo-make
+Just run `cargo make` in the root directory of the project.
+Or, if you want to build it in release mode, run `cargo make release`.

 ### Build the runtime
 The calocom compiler requires the runtime to be a LLVM IR form so that it can link the runtime before compiling the program into a object file.
 In a sense, it looks like a typical LTO operation.
 Because cargo is not intend to let users to modify the compiling options of rustc automatically and easily, we need to build the runtime manually.